 There are around 28 million small businesses in the United States.
 If you want to keep up with the best of them, you’ve got to treat your workspace as a creative area; this means decorating it with things that inspire you, whether they be plants and succulents, or works of art from your local community.
 Remember, these trinkets and creations aren’t only for vanity; they’re an effective way to boost creativity and can motivate you to keep doing the work you love.

 At the same time, you don’t want clutter to interrupt your flow.
 Get rid of anything that doesn’t need to be there or that poses a significant, stable distraction (such as extra papers, notes, etc.).
+Consider donating your unwanted items to a charitable organization.
+Donated products often get a new life in developing nations where people can purchase used American goods for pennies of their original price.
+By donating, you can rest easy knowing that your items aren’t sitting in a landfill and you’ll be successfully de-cluttering your space.
 When your work area is designed for you, yet clear of any obstacles, you’ll be able to get much more work done.

 Consider Your Environment